polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Quests Overview
 1. Create a dApp using universal/custom channels
 2. Contribute to IBC Solidity standards
-3. Help build to Polymer developer tooling
+3. Help build Polymer developer tooling

 Dive deeper into the quests in the `\quests` directory